Author: Lindsey Boycott

 Publication date: 24th Jun 2019 10:15 GMT+1

-In true Silicon Valley fashion, Facebook’s CEO Mark Zuckerberg is making a big splash with his recent announcement to launch Libra – an alternative cash system based on cryptocurrency technology.
+In true Silicon Valley fashion, Facebook’s (NASDAQ: FB) CEO Mark Zuckerberg is making a big splash with his recent announcement to launch Libra – an alternative cash system based on cryptocurrency technology.
 Zuckerberg made the announcement to bring digital currency to the masses from the steps of the historic San Francisco Mint, the 150-year-old building that had safeguarded one third of the United States’ gold reserve for over a century.

 While electronic cash transfers have become ubiquitous in many places, North America is still largely driven by outdated, insecure methods of sending money to others.
 Facebook’s audacious crypto-project represents an opportunity for them to expand into a market largely dominated by government-regulated legacy institutions that have a vested stake in traditional payment processes and remittance services (international money transfers, etc).